2012 Fatehpur violence: Attacks

 On Saturday, people from neighbouring areas began to gather in Fatehpur village under the banner of Touhidi Janata.
 Hundreds of people from Krishnanagar and Bishnupur unions and other areas assembled outside the Fatehpur village of South Sripur union.
-At around 9 a.m. they attacked the Fatehpur High School and Fatehpur Government Primary School with sticks, iron rods and machetes.
+At around 9 a.m. they attacked the Fatehpur High School and Fatehpur Government Primary School with sticks, iron rods, and machetes.
 Then they attacked the houses of Shahinur Rahman and his three brothers and set them on fire.
 In the Banshtala market, they set fire to the shop of Abdul Hakim Sardar, a member of the administrative committee of Fatehpur High School.
-Then as the sun set the Muslims burnt down the house of 7 Hindu families including Mita Rani Hazra.
+Then, as the sun set, the Muslims burnt down the house of 7 Hindu families, including Mita Rani Hazra.
 They also robbed valuable things from those houses.

-On Sunday afternoon, rumour spread that Lalita Sardar, a Hindu housewife from Chakdaha village had made another blasphemous remark about Muhammad.
+On Sunday afternoon, rumour spread that Lalita Sardar, a Hindu housewife from Chakdaha village, had made another blasphemous remark about Muhammad.
 People began to gather in the Sardar residence.
-In the evening, Firoz Kabir Kajal, the president of Nazimganj Bazar Committee arrived at their house along local Union Parishad members.
+In the evening, Firoz Kabir Kajal, the president of the Nazimganj Bazar Committee, arrived at their house along with local union parishad members.
 They began to pressurize Lalita to publicly apologize for her blasphemous remarks.
-During this meeting about two hundred youths from nearby villages gathered near their house and threatened to kick the family and send them to India.
+During this meeting, about two hundred youths from nearby villages gathered near their house and threatened to kick the family and send them to India.
 At around 7 pm thousands of teenagers and youths were called to the spot from the different villages of Kaliganj Upazila.
-The outsiders gathered around the houses of the minority Hindus and began to pelt stones and brick bats in their houses.
-The Hindu men, women and children fearing for their lives, began to run towards safety.
-The attackers then broke open their houses and looted their valuables, including jewelry, garments, land deeds and other valuable documents.
+The outsiders gathered around the houses of the minority Hindus and began to pelt stones and brick bats at their houses.
+The Hindu men, women, and children, fearing for their lives, began to run towards safety.
+The attackers then broke open their houses and looted their valuables, including jewelry, garments, land deeds, and other valuable documents.
 They also snatched the jewelry box from Lalita Sardar.
 After securing the loot in safe havens, the miscreants doused the houses in petrol and set them on fire.
 The houses of 10 Hindu families were looted and set on fire.
-The loot and arson took place in the presence of the police.
+The looting and arson took place in the presence of the police.
 The fire brigade was blocked from entering into the area until the houses were completely burnt.
-The District Magistrate, District Superintendent of Police, the Additional D.I.G.
+The district magistrate, district superintendent of police, the additional D.I.G.
 (Khulna Range) and RAB officers arrived at night and tried to bring things under control.

-From the beginning, a social media managed by a local awareness group named HomeSatkhira Community took a stand for the victims of the Fatehpur tragedy.
-Under the leadership of S M Saifur Rahman, they took a strong stand against the fundamentalist miscreants by attracting the attention of the conscious circles of the country and abroad.
-They formed mass movements online and offline to protect the lives of the minority Hindu community and came forward with their support.
-Following this, the fundamentalist group started threatening S M Saifur Rahman and his companions.
-They threatened to kill their lives and burn their houses.